Though breastfeeding is instinctive and natural, it is not always easy. Check out our expert's tips on how to get breastfeeding off to a great start.

 Your baby may pucker and smack her lips, turn her face from side to side, bring her hands to her mouth and even dive into your breast in search of the nipple.
 It is important to feed your baby at these first signs of hunger.
 Crying is a late sign and it is generally harder to get a crying baby to latch.

-In the first 2 weeks, however, till your newborn regains his birth weight (babies lose 5-7% of their weight after birth), you may have to wake your baby to nurse every 2.5 hours.
+In the first two weeks, however, till your newborn regains his birth weight (babies lose 5-7% of their weight after birth), you may have to wake your baby to nurse every 2.5 hours.
 Once your baby has regained the birth weight, you can relax on this rule and start feeding on cue.
-Allow your baby to empty one side completely till the breast feels soft to ensure she gets the rich, fatty hind milk, then burp and switch sides.
+Allow your baby to empty one side completely till the breast feels soft to ensure she gets the rich, fatty hindmilk, then burp and switch sides.

 6. Get comfortable

 Babies feed often in the first few months and poor positioning could cause your back and shoulders to hurt.
 Nurse your babysitting in a comfortable chair using a feeding pillow that reaches up to the breast.
 Place your feet up on a low stool to bring baby closer.
 When baby is latched on, your shoulders should be comfortably relaxed and lower back supported.

 Alternatively, you can use a laid-back position to breastfeed in the early days where you are reclined to about 45 degrees and the baby is supported on your chest.
 This position also helps prevent traction on the nipple by the weight of the baby hanging under the breast.
 If you are unable to find a comfortable nursing position seek out a lactation specialist to help you as soon as possible.